firdavsn/pacman-planning-robot/README.md

 ---

-This was for Caltech's ME 133b class final project.
+This was for Caltech's ME 133b (Robotics: Path Planning) class final project during Winter 2024.
 Other contributors: Julian Peres (class of 2024), Isabela Ceniceros (class of 2025)